MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

 A successful automatic failover of the availability group requires that all availability databases be in the `SYNCHRONIZED` state.
 For more information about availability modes, see [Availability modes in Always On availability groups](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups).

-## Case 4: After a failover, the "Force Protocol Encryption" configuration is selected for the client protocols.
+## Case 4: "Force Protocol Encryption" configuration is selected for the client protocols on secondary replica (target primary) though the replica is not configured for encryption

 To check for this configuration: